Section I - 2.00(A) UMB Faculty Senate Bylaws

 Nomination and election of Senators, Senate Officers, and additional Advisory Council members shall be conducted as follows:

-1. The number of Senators from each School, as specified in the Constitution of Faculty Senate, is based upon the number of full-time faculty members (not full-time equivalent) in each School.
-Prior to each Senate election, the Executive Coordinator from the UMB President's Office shall examine each School's faculty count to determine if any change in the number of Senators per School is necessary.
+- The number of Senators from each School, as specified in the Constitution of Faculty Senate, is based upon the number of full-time faculty members (not full-time equivalent) in each School.
+Prior to each Senate election, the Administrative Assistant to the Faculty Senate in conjunction with the Senate Secretary shall examine each School's faculty count to determine if any change in the number of Senators per School is necessary.
 Election of the Senators shall be staggered so that approximately one-third are elected from each School each year.

-2. To provide an opportunity for all eligible faculty of each School to elect Senators who might represent different viewpoints, both the nomination and election ballot forms should be designed to be mailed directly to faculty requiring/providing the candidates': (1) full name, (2) degrees, (3) position or title, (4) name of School, (5) primary appointment by department or appropriate unit, and (6) current campus phone number.
-Nominations from each School shall be solicited by March 1 and ballots shall be sent to faculty of each School by April 1; election of Senators shall be completed prior to May 1 (Senate member elections must be completed prior to nomination of Senate officers).
-Mailing labels will be provided to the Senate by the campus administration.
+- To provide an opportunity for all eligible faculty of each School to elect Senators who might represent different viewpoints, both the nomination and election ballot forms should be available online, facilitated by the University IT department and ask for the following information: (1) full name, (2) degrees, (3) position or title, (4) name of School, (5) primary appointment by department or appropriate unit, and (6) current campus phone number.
+Nominations from each School shall be solicited by April 1 and ballots shall be available to each School by May 1.
+Election of Senators shall be completed prior to the end of the second full week of May (Senate member elections must be completed prior to nomination of Senate officers).

-6. The ballot for Senators will list all nominations received.
+- The online ballot for Faculty Senators will list all nominations received, and accepted, from the School.

-7. Newly elected Senators are welcomed to the May and June Senate meetings for orientation prior to their July 1st beginning of the three year term.
+- Newly elected Senators are welcomed to attend the May and June Senate meetings for orientation prior to their July 1st beginning of the three-year term.

-10. After election of Senators is completed (by May 1), the Advisory Council shall solicit nominations for each of the Faculty Senate offices and shall include all nominations from the floor at the Senate's May meeting.
-Immediately following the May Senate meeting, the Advisory Council shall complete a slate with at least two candidates per office with at least one candidate from each of the six UMB Schools other than the Graduate School, and mail ballots to Senators with a return deadline prior to the June Senate meeting.
+- After election of Senators is completed (in May), the Executive Board shall solicit nominations for each of the Faculty Senate Officers and shall include all nominations from the floor at the Senate's May meeting.
+Immediately following the May Senate meeting, the Senate Executive Board shall compile a slate of candidates and distribute ballots to Senators with a deadline prior to the June Senate meeting.
 Results of this election will be announced at the June Senate meeting.
-Prior to July 1, the Senators from each School not already represented on the Advisory Council by an elected officer shall elect a continuing Senator with at least a year of Senate experience to become that School's Advisory Council member.